anshooarora/chaintest/Readme.md

 The chaintest-core client is the framework component that supports plugins to store embeds for each report.
 For example, with SimpleGenerator, the client saves all embeds relative to the report file in the `resources` folder.

+Storage support will be available with S3 start version `1.0.7` of plugins and `0.0.5` of ChainLP.
+At present, screenshots/embeds are not available with ChainLP

 For embeds to work with ChainLP, the client requires the following to be enabled:

 ```